Academics

 About Chicago Hope Academy

 Your high school decision is an important one.
-This is the place where you will spend the next four years growing in friendships, knowledge, and most importantly in your faith.
-At Chicago Hope Academy you will find the support you need to achieve your goals.
-Learn more by watching the video.
+This is the place where you will spend the next four years growing in friendships, knowledge, and most importantly, in your faith.
+At Chicago Hope Academy you will find the supportive community you need to achieve your goals.

 OUR PHILOSOPHY OF EDUCATION